kirtanp/starter-academic/content/home/experience.md

   """

 [[experience]]
-  title = "Machine Learning Intern" company = "Swisscom Digital Lab" company_url = ""
+  title = "Research Intern"
+  company = "Swisscom Digital Lab" company_url = ""
   location = "Lausanne, Switzerland" date_start = "2020-02-01"
   date_end = "2020-09-01"
   description = """
-  Ensured fairness in a customer-oriented decision making system without losing out on utility.
+  Collaboratively implemented a model-agnostic multi-objective framework in PyTorch officially *open-sourced* through Swisscom.
 Closely involved in the formulation and implementation of the **Ethics in AI principles** of Swisscom, involving discussion with business stakeholders and members of technical teams across the company.
-Collaboratively implemented a model-agnostic multi-objective framework in PyTorch officially *open-sourced* through Swisscom.
     """

 [[experience]]